 - Partial curl: Lie on your back with your knees bent and your feet flat on the floor.
 Draw in your abdomen and tighten your stomach muscles.
 With your hands stretched out in front of you, curl your upper body forward until your shoulders clear the floor.
 Hold this position for 3 seconds.
 Don't hold your breath.
 It helps to breathe out as you lift your shoulders.
 Relax back to the floor.
 Repeat 10 times.
 Build to 2 sets of 15.
 To challenge yourself, clasp your hands behind your head and keep your elbows out to your sides.

 - Gluteal stretch: Lie on your back with both knees bent.
-Rest the ankle of one leg over the knee of your other leg.
-Grasp the thigh of the bottom leg and pull toward your chest.
+Rest your right ankle over the knee of your left leg.
+Grasp the thigh of the left leg and pull toward your chest.
 You will feel a stretch along the buttocks and possibly along the outside of your hip.
 Hold the stretch for 15 to 30 seconds.
-Repeat 3 times with each leg.
+Then repeat the exercise with your left ankle over your right knee.
+Do the exercise 3 times with each leg.

 - Lie face down on the floor for 5 minutes.
 If this hurts too much, lie face down with a pillow under your stomach.
 This should relieve your leg or back pain.
 When you can lie on your stomach for 5 minutes without a pillow, you can continue with Part B of this exercise.